 This legal procedure may be used for health care decisions, financial decisions, or both.
 While some states require separate documents, Pennsylvania durable power of attorney law allows the principal (the person granting the powers) to list specific duties, which may include both health care and financial matters.

 Learn more about Pennsylvania durable power of attorney laws in the following table.
-See Wills and Durable Power of Attorney for Health Care for more information.
+See Power of Attorney for Healthcare and Living Willsfor more information.

 |Code Section||20 Pa CSA §5601-5604 Powers of Attorney|